Equine multinodular pulmonary fibrosis: Signs and symptoms

 Signs of equine multinodular pulmonary fibrosis are mainly weight loss, fever, respiratory distress and depression.
 Unwillingness to move, mild cough and intermittent tachypnea have been reported.
 When the disease progresses, the general condition of the horse usually deteriorates, showing possible signs as severe dyspnea, hypoxemia or nasal discharge.

 Diagnosis

-Generally EMPF has been categorized as an uncommon disease in horses with idiopathic in origin.
+Generally EMPF has been categorized as an uncommon disease in horses with idiopathic origins.
 Comparing to other interstitial fibrosing lung diseases in horses, the lesions in EMPF differ remarkably due to their nodular pattern.
 In histologic examinations, a sharp border may be discerned between the fibrotic and intact lung tissue.
 Integrative fact among horses with EMPF has been frequently established to be an infection of EHV-5.
 Diagnosis is based on the PCR results and pathomorphological findings from lungs.
 The disease has been reported as part of the granumalomatous process in an apparent silicate pneumoconiosis.
 Among horses with diagnosed EMPF, thoracic radiography have shown several changes.
 Generalized mixed interstitial and nodular pattern in the lung parenchyma, large radiodense opacity in the caudodorsal area of the lung and thickened peribronchial walls.
 Thoracic ultrasonography have demonstrated a bilaterally generalized pleural roughening, several comet tails and multiple, hyperechogenic scattered areas.